sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: Select a 2 meter radius circle within range.
 Roots and vines burst forth from the ground, and creatures in the area must succeed an **Athletics** test with a +20 penalty or else be *restrained* for 1 minute.
-A *restrained* creature can remake the test as a *Combat Action* on its turn to free itself.
+A *restrained* creature can remake the test as a combat action on its turn to free itself.

 ### Thorn Burst Gu
 *Rank 1 Attack*